tbrowder/Abbreviations/README.md

 Abbreviations - Provides abbreviations for an input set of one or more words

-**NOTE: THIS VERSION IS API 2 AND HAS VERY DIFFERNT FEATURES COMPARED TO THE ORIGINAL API.**
+**NOTE: THIS VERSION IS API 2 AND HAS VERY DIFFERENT FEATURES COMPARED TO THE ORIGINAL API.**

 SYNOPSIS
 ========